JonmarCorpuz/SecondBrain/Technology Solution - Firewall.md

 * When a packet arrives at a stateless firewall, it examines the packet headers and compares them against a set of static rules or ACLs
 * Less effective at identifying and blocking certain types of threats
 * Lack the ability to perform advanced security functions (Ex: *Packet inspection*, *Deep packet inspection*, *etc.*)
+* You need to seperately configure both outbound and inbound rules

 ### Stateful Inspection Firewall